adeason/openafs/doc/process/unit-tests.md

 you must also add the code that generates the binary blob, and have a test that verifies that the generating code can still generate the identical blob.

-If the code to generate the blob is impactical to run with the default unit tests (for example, it takes a lot of time, memory, or disk), the code should still be included in the relevant commit, as well as a test for that code.
+If the code to generate the blob is impractical to run with the default unit tests (for example, it takes a lot of time, memory, or disk), the code should still be included in the relevant commit, as well as a test for that code.
 The blob-generating test just isn't added to the default `tests/TESTS` list, but should be manually run by reviewers before accepting the commit.

-Adding binary blobs that cannot be independantly created is not allowed.
+Adding binary blobs that cannot be independently created is not allowed.